CMSgov/cms-oeda-dasg/.github/pull_request_template.md

     3. Ease the burden on reviewers.
 * [ ] I've verified that the individual commits in this PR all:
     1. Reasonably explain the "what" and "why" of the changes.
     2. Leverage JIRA's [smart commits](https://confluence.atlassian.com/jirasoftwarecloud/processing-issues-with-smart-commits-788960027.html) to reference the JIRA ticket that they're associated with.
+For example, aim for commit messages like this (note also [the 50/72 formatting](https://stackoverflow.com/q/2290016) used here):

+        ```
+        Added the whizbang to the doodad.

+        The new whizbang should really simplify things for our whoosit users.
+        It was a bit tricky to get it into the doodad, but we decided that the
+        flipwhee pattern was the best approach for now.
+Might want to revisit
+        that in the future if it ends up being too hard to maintain.

+        SOMEPROJECT-42
+        ```

 * [ ] I've verified that this PR includes all required documentation changes, including `README` updates and changelog / release notes entries.
 * [ ] I've verified that all new and modified code is appropriately commented, such that the what and why of its design would be reasonably clear to engineers unfamiliar with the project.
 * [ ] I've verified that all tech debt and/or shortcomings introduced by this PR is detailed in `TODO` and/or `FIXME` comments, which include a JIRA ticket ID for any items that require urgent attention.